 Possible side effects include: Upset stomachDiarrheaVaginal yeast infectionsBacterial colitis

-These drugs have been approved to treat Crohn’s disease that does not respond to other treatments.
-This medication is a TNF-inhibitor, a genetically engineered antibody that binds specifically to tumor necrosis factor (TNF) and blocks its activity in the body.
+These drugs have been approved to treat severe disease that does not respond to other treatments.
+TNF-inhibitors is a genetically engineered antibody that binds specifically to tumor necrosis factor (TNF) and blocks its activity in the body.
 Infliximab is infused into a vein at prescribed intervals.
 Adalimumab and certolizumab can be given at home.

 Possible side effects include: Difficulty breathingHivesHeadacheInfection